 No one has taught me more about optimism in the face of adversity than my mother.
 When she was only 35 years old, she was diagnosed with stage 3 breast cancer.
 She told her doctor that she would not lose the battle—that she had three little girls to raise—and she fought for 13 years to make that happen.

-We were just 8, 6, and 3 when she was first diagnosed, and we were confused and frightened by what was happening to our mother.
+We were just 8, 6, and 3 years old when she was first diagnosed, and we were confused and frightened by what was happening to our mother.
 After many months of chemotherapy, she spent almost three months in the hospital recovering from a bone marrow transplant.
 Before her operation, she recorded our favorite storybooks on cassette tapes so we could listen to her voice reading to us each night.
-I have a vivid memory of snuggling up next to her and my sisters, watching as she fiddled with my dad’s dictophone and listening as she read “The Magic Pot” in her energetic voice.
+I have a vivid memory of snuggling up next to her and my sisters, watching as she fiddled with my dad’s dictophone and listening as she read my favorite storybook, “The Magic Pot” by Patricia Coombs, in her energetic voice.
+I listened to that tape almost every evening while she was in the hospital, and hearing her voice in the quiet of my bedroom brought me peace.

 She came home on Thanksgiving Day.
-Her little girls dressed up as Indians and pilgrims and stood on the porch awaiting her arrival.
+My sisters and I dressed up as Indians and pilgrims and stood on the porch awaiting her arrival.
 I still remember the way that my heart pounded in excitement as the brown station wagon pulled up to our house and my frail mother emerged, clinging to my dad’s arm, smiling and crying.
 Truly, it was the most joyous Thanksgiving our family has ever had.

-She had lost her energy and her hair; but she had not lost her spirit and her sense of humor.
-On Christmas morning that year, she posed for a photo with my new Mrs. Potato Head doll, just to make her little girls laugh and to remind us that she was still our goofy mom, even with her swollen face and bald head.
-When I look at this photo of my mother, I see true beauty.
+She had lost her energy and her hair, but she had not lost her spirit and her sense of humor.
+On Christmas morning that year, she posed for a photo with my new Mrs. Potato Head doll, just to make her little girls laugh.
+When I look at that photo of my mother, her face swollen from steroid treatments and her head bald from chemotherapy, I see true beauty.

-Over the subsequent years, she went in and out of remission many times, but through it all she kept her sense of humor and her determination to love and raise her daughters.
+Over the subsequent years, she went in and out of remission many times, but through it all she kept her love of life and her determination to raise her daughters.
 Her optimism blessed us with so many beautiful memories.

 Planning fun for her family was an “escape” from her illness, and she loved to plan creative birthday parties, such as the Westover family Olympics!